tzConnectBerlin/slate/source/index.html.md

 If multiple filters are specified, NFTs that fit each criteria are returned (AND logic, not OR).

-The return includes additional general :
+The return includes additional general info:

 - `currentPage` (simply reflects the requested `page`)
 - `numberOfPages` (takes into account the selected filters and `pageSize`)